jmillxyz/word-count/README.md

 Tests will automatically run on [Travis CI](https://travis-ci.com/jondelmil/rackspace-interview) once pushed to GitHub.

-This project is currently configured to run on Python 2.7, Python 3.4, and Python 3.5.
+This project will run on Python 2.7, Python 3.4, and Python 3.5.

+## Rackspace Notes

+This project has been extended to execute concurrently using Python's `multiprocessing` library (specifically the `Pool` class), which by default will use up to the host's max number of CPU cores as the number of workers (but no more than the number of text files sent to be indexed).